(Educational Resources Information Center)

 Access: Alliant students, faculty and staff members:

 From the Alliant Library’ home page, click on Research Databases then the version of ERIC you wish to search.
-For remote users, if you don’t log into “My Library Account” first, you will be prompted for your user name (full name) and 14-digit barcode.
+For off-campus/wifi users, if you don’t log into “My Library Account” first, you will be prompted for your user name (full name) and 6-digit Alliant ID or 14-digit barcode.
 (Pop-ups & cookies will need to be enabled.)
-If you have not activated your 14-digit barcode from your university ID card please fill out the form located on the library web page or contact your home library so you can be added to the system.
-ID cards are generally obtained at your campuses’ SBS Office..

 Within the ERIC Collection, you will find records for: